MateuszLabun9/Pulse-oximeter-mobile-app/README.md

 ## Presenting received data from oximeter:

-When Arduino board is sending measured data to app, this data is displayed next to BPM label, infomrming user about his pulse.
+When Arduino board is sending measured data to app, this data is displayed next to BPM label, informing user about his pulse.
 In addition, status bar is showing that device is connected with green label.

 ![image](https://user-images.githubusercontent.com/44081987/153316185-ccfca566-b067-41b3-a511-692a8a9fd4b2.png)